 5. Vendor Lock-In and Ecosystem Integration

 Not all benefits systems are created equal.
-A mid-year switch to a fragmented set of vendors (one for wellness, another for pharmacy, another for retirement) creates friction and waste.
-The better factor is integration.
+Switching to a fragmented set of vendors (one for wellness, another for pharmacy, another for retirement) creates friction and waste.
+The better bet is integration.
 Ask:

 - Does the system connect healthcare, prevention, retirement, and behavioral incentives in one flow?

-- Can it work alongside my current plan now, then replace parts of it later?
+- Can it work alongside your current plan now, then replace parts of it later?

-- Does it have a defensible moat (patents, technology, data) that prevents competitors from copying it?
+- Does it have a defensible moat (patents, technology, data) to keep competitors at bay?

-WellthCare’s ecosystem-from the WellthCare Store™ to Pharmacy™ to Medicare™ to Complete™-is designed as a single flywheel.
-Each part reinforces the others, creating a sticky, aligned experience that employees won’t want to leave.
+WellthCare's ecosystem is designed as a single flywheel, with each part reinforcing the others, creating a sticky experience employees won't want to leave.

 6. Timing and Strategic Fit

 Mid-year is the perfect time to pilot a system that proves value with real behavior.
-Because WellthCare enters as a zero-risk add-on, you don’t need to wait for renewal.
+WellthCare enters as a zero-risk add-on, so you don't need to wait for renewal.
 You can:

 - Add it to your existing plan today.